opendocsg/slw-judgments-backfill/2009_SGHC_1/report.md

 6       The primary reason for my dismissal of the plaintiff’s application is that I considered the plaintiff to be estopped, by virtue of its representations, from insisting that the dispute resolution mechanism relating to the Project is not arbitration in Singapore under the Rules of Arbitration of the ICC.

-7       It is settled law that for a person to successfully raise the defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment (see _United Overseas Bank Ltd v Bank of China_ [2006] 1 SLR 57 at [18]).
+7       It is settled law that for a person to successfully raise the defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment (see _United Overseas Bank Ltd v Bank of China_ <span class="citation">[2006] 1 SLR 57</span> at [18]).
 Therefore, the first question I had to consider was whether there was a representation by the plaintiff to the defendant.

 **_Representation_**